Professional Women Photographers

+History

-Professional Women Photographers (PWP) is a non-profit organization based in New York City, with over 200 members.
-PWP was founded in 1975 by Dannielle Hayes, with photographer Dianora Niccolini as its first president.
-The group’s mission historically has been the encouragement and advancement of women photographers.
+Professional Women Photographers (PWP) is a volunteer-run non-profit organization based in New York City, founded in 1975 by Dannielle Hayes, with photographer Dianora Niccolini as its first president.

-PWP's mission is "the advancement of women photographers through the creation of a dynamic and supportive environment while promoting public interest in photography."
+The society was created at a time when opportunities for women professionals were limited and it sought to support women photographers through the creation of a dynamic and supportive environment while promoting public interest in photography.